qmacro/qmacro.github.io/src/posts/2023-03-29-learning-from-community-solutions-on-exercism.md

 )
 ```

 The value of the `ingredients` property is an array, and using `map` like this produces another array, albeit with a single element (the object that represents the sugar ingredient).
-So I then used `first` to grab that element and navigated to the `quantity` property).
+So I then used `first` to grab that element, and navigated to the `quantity` property).
 All fine.
-Having used `map` in various languages, and learned to think about arrays and how functions such as `map`, `filter` and `reduce` (see [FOFP Fundamentals of functional programming](/blog/posts/2016/05/03/fofp-fundamentals-of-functional-programming/)) this felt natural to me.
+Having used `map` in various languages, and learned to think about arrays and how functions such as `map`, `filter` and `reduce` work (see [FOFP Fundamentals of functional programming](/blog/posts/2016/05/03/fofp-fundamentals-of-functional-programming/)) this felt natural to me.

 That being said, jq is fundamentally stream oriented, which can be seen in [glennj's solution](https://exercism.org/tracks/jq/exercises/shopping/solutions/glennj):